Isotonic Layer: A Unified Framework for Recommendation Calibration and Debiasing

-We also observe a systematic divergence in the \textbf{Observed-to-Expected (O/E) ratio} ($O/E > 1$ at top positions; $O/E < 1$ at lower ranks), proving that a static propensity score cannot resolve the non-linearities captured by our isotonic approach. \item \textbf{Production Scalability:} To mitigate a \textbf{5\% serving CPU overhead}, we employ a hybrid architecture: using the Isotonic Layer for robust debiasing during training and a lightweight shallow neural network for low-latency inference.
-This maintains ranking gains while satisfying production throughput requirements. \item \textbf{Loss Weighting Optimization:} The relative loss weights ($\alpha_s, \beta_s$) are critical for system stability.
+We also observe a systematic divergence in the \textbf{Observed-to-Expected (O/E) ratio} ($O/E > 1$ at top positions; $O/E < 1$ at lower ranks), proving that a static propensity score cannot resolve the non-linearities captured by our isotonic approach.
+Detailed O/E ratios by feed position for both the Baseline and Positional Debias Model are reported in Appendix~\ref{appendix:oe_ratio}. \item \textbf{Loss Weighting Optimization:} The relative loss weights ($\alpha_s, \beta_s$) are critical for system stability.
 Empirically, a calibration weight $\beta_s \in [0.7, 0.8]$ yields optimal online performance.
 Retaining a non-zero inference weight $\alpha_s$ is essential to ensure predicted scores remain well-calibrated, preventing volatility in the downstream value function and maintaining ranking consistency. \end{itemize}